kdudka/predator/README.md

 ----------------------------------
    * GMP library
      - available at http://gmplib.org/
-     - package is usually called 'gmp'
+     - package is usually called `gmp`
-     - on binary distros you may need also the 'gmp-devel' sub-package
+     - on binary distros you may need also the `gmp-devel` sub-package

    * MPC library
      - available at http://www.multiprecision.org/
-     - package is usually called 'mpc' or 'libmpc'
+     - package is usually called `mpc` or `libmpc`
-     - on binary distros you may need also the 'libmpc-devel' sub-package
+     - on binary distros you may need also the `libmpc-devel` sub-package

    * MPFR library
      - available at http://www.mpfr.org/
-     - package is usually called 'mpfr'
+     - package is usually called `mpfr`
-     - on binary distros you may need also the 'mpfr-devel' sub-package
+     - on binary distros you may need also the `mpfr-devel` sub-package

 (2) Build the GCC compiler from sources
 ---------------------------------------